How to Order Connecticut Vehicle History Reports

 Checking VIN numbers by requesting a VIN history through the mail in Connecticut will provide you with limited information, mostly regarding the current car title information.
 If you would like to receive data such as odometer readings and complete ownership history, you must note that request in Section 3 of the Title Copy Records Request form.

 In addition, a Connecticut VIN number lookup can only be completed if the applicable fee is paid.
 When you mail in your documents to the Connecticut Department of Motor Vehicles, you must ensure that you also enclose the appropriate fee with either a check or money order.
-If you need a VIN check instantly, click here to get started.

 What info is in a Connecticut VIN history report?